*Home > Questions & Answers

 conceived primarily to solve Department of Commerce problems,

-not Internet domain name or user problems.
+not domain name or user problems.
 ICANN received 1930 applications, at a price of $185,000 each, to open new generic TLDs; auctions for contested domains generating additional income.
 ICANN made more than $500 million in total for applications to sell something users don't want or need.
 ICANN makes ongoing income from every top-level domain, and from every name registered under those domains.
 See also Q16 below.
 ICANN does not

 occupy 'the moral high ground'.
 They claim to follow a